Soy Canada Seminar in Hamburg

 Ending with a business lunch for the exporters and German attendees.

-If you do have any questions?
+Also interested in organizing a seminar or business meetings like this, or if you do have any questions?
 Do not hesitate to contact Anouk Dijkgraaf.